tronkko/js-test/README.md

   3. eliminating bugs early in the process helps to avoid debugging later which saves developers' time

-# Using Js-test in Your Own Projects

-Js-test is contained completely in the `js/jest.js` file.
-To use js-test in your own projects, copy the file to your project and create a folder for the tests.

-The following examples assume that your project is laid out as follows:
-  * `js` - Javascript files
-    - `js/test.js`
-  * `tests` - Test files
-    - `tests/index.html` - Main test suite
-    - `tests/user.js` - Test module for feature A
-    - `tests/sanity.js` - Test module for feature B

-## Test Case
+## Building Test Cases
-Test case excercises a feature of the system and compares the result against an expected value.
-Test case will pass if only the computed result matches the expected value.
+Test case excercises a feature from one angle and compares the result against an expected value.
+If the software is working as intended, then the computed value will matched the expected value.
+Conversely, if the test case does *not* produce the same value as before, then you know that a change has caused unintended consequences.

 In Js-test, each test case consists of a unique name, test function and expected result.
 For example, a simple test case verifying that 1+1 is still 2 might look like
 ```